Trusted WordPress tutorials, when you need them most.

 Confirm navigation popup when user leaves a form unsubmitted

 What Is a Confirm Navigation Popup?
+Why Do You Need It?

-Let’s suppose a user is writing a comment on your blog.
+Let’s suppose a user is writing a comment on your WordPress blog.
 They have already written quite a few lines, but they get distracted and forget to submit comments.
 Now, if they close their browser, then the comment will be lost.

 The confirm navigation popup gives them a chance to finish their comment.